KristinHelgadottir/Python_data/Final_Project/README.md

 i = Image.open('sample_images/dot.png')
 etc...
 ```
-3. Opening image as 3-dimensional array of the data, The higher the number, the more solid the color is, the lower the number, the more transparent it is.
+3. Opening image as 3-dimensional array of the data.
+The higher the number, the more solid the color is, the lower the number, the more transparent it is.

 4. TODO